flixlix/power-flow-card-plus/README.md

 ## Usage

+> [!WARNING]
-> ⚠️ This card offers a **LOT** of configuration options.
+> This card offers a **LOT** of configuration options.
 Don't worry, if you want your card's appearance to match the oficial Energy Flow Card, you will only need to setup the entities.
 The rest of the options only enable further customization.
 If this is your goal, please go to [Minimal Configuration](#minimal-configuration)

 ### Options